Virenp18/Angular16YT/ReadMe.txt

         > We have created manually one new folder under app folder named as validators
         > noSpace.validators.ts.
 In this ts file we will import two module named as AbstractControl and ValidationErrors
         > then create a export class
-        > under that class make a static function so that we dont have to initialize it whenever used in any component.ts file for providing validation to fields
+        > under that class make a static function so that we don't have to initialize it whenever used in any component.ts file for providing validation to fields
         > in that function pass the control parameter as a AbstractControl type and scope it will ValidationErrors or null return type
-        > if the logic is true then return the object with validtion error name else return null
+        > if the logic is true then return the object with validation error name else return null
         > the use that validation error name in html file of a component to show that validation error.
+====>> Angular Routing
+        When we start this course and create a angular project there was a option which tell us that do you want the routing but we chose "No" at that time.
+But now, we will know about routing which means that how to navigate from one page to another.
+        [Steps] (manual)
+        1. Go to app module ts file and include the RouterModule and in import [] include RouterModule.forRoot([ {
+                        path : 'enter url path',
+                        component : enter the declaration component value from declaration [] in app.module.ts you want to render
+                }
+        ])
+        2. After that go to app.component.html file and remove one component from there and add button with routerlink attr with '/pathname' as given in module.

+        If we want to go back to the base url / homepage then simply write inside the app.component.html file inside the routerlink pass "/".

+        now if we wnat that when we ho to home nutton instead of url with "/home" it should simply run on localhost:4200.
+So for that we will just go to module file and make the path to empty for the generated home component.

+        href / routerlink
+        So, in angular we will see that href is completely deprecated as it is not a best practice to use href because it loads whole web page.
+So, therefore it is not known as SPA if the page is loading completely.